nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `donetask 4 -ti 1 -ti 5` Marks the 1st and 5th task of the 4th person in the list as done.

+### Mark task as not done: `undotask`

+Marks existing tasks in ContactSH as not done.

+Format: `undotask INDEX -ti TASK_INDEX…​`

+* Marks tasks attached to the person at the specified `INDEX` as not done.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* The tasks marked is specified by the `TASK_INDEX`.
+The task_index refers to the index number displayed in the tasklist of said person.
+The index **must be a positive integer** 1, 2, 3, …​
+* Multiple tasks of one person can be marked as not done in one command.

+Examples:
+* `undotask 4 -ti 1 -ti 5` Marks the 1st and 5th task of the 4th person in the list as not done.

 ### Clearing all entries: `clear`

 Clears all entries from ContactSH.

+Format: `clear`

 ### Viewing tasks: `cat`